Skipping-rope rhyme: Pretty Little Dutch Girl

 "Pretty Little Dutch Girl" was a lengthy song, much too long for a simple chant, but often excerpted for jumping rope.
 "My husband's name is Fatty.
 He comes from Cincinnati."
 Or alphabetical, "My husband's name is Alfred, He comes from Atlanta, He works in the attic.."
 All made up on the spur of the moment.
 The jumper may be obliged to jump out upon finishing a letter, or be allowed to continue until either failing to invent new lyrics, or faulting.

 Historical rhymes

 Other rhymes are highly topical, and sometimes survive long after the events that inspired them have disappeared from the headlines.
 Perhaps the most notorious rhyme of this type is one that began circulating during the 1892 trial of Lizzie Borden.
-Despite Lizzie's desire to stay out of the public eye, children would follow her around and chant the rhyme.
-It later started being used as a rhyme used when skipping-rope:
+Despite Borden's desire to stay out of the public eye – and despite the fact that she was found not guilty – children would follow her around and chant the rhyme.
+It later started being used as a rhyme used when skipping rope: